mozzarellaV8/agora-marketplace/AgAssociationRules.md

    a2         30956  0.0025          1
 ```

+Yielding 738 itemsets, with decent distribution among lengths.

 # Mine Association Rules

+- minimum support: 0.0025
+- minimum confidence: 0.6
+- minumum length: 3

+Minimum length could be reduced to 2 on another run for more rules.

 ```{r}
 a2rules <- apriori(a2, parameter = list(support = 0.0025, confidence = 0.6,